dexie/dexie-website/roadmap/dexie-cloud.md

 - [x] Add demo users to sample app
 - [x] Implement todo-list sharing on sample app
 - [x] Support for private IDs (solution for per-user singletons)
+- [x] Support for generating tied realm IDs (consistency of realms that are tied to an entity)
 - [x] db.cloud.invites - an observable of invites
 - [ ] Tests
 - [ ] Run migration on production cloud and publish new version